seanpatterson97/moodle-on-aws/README.md

 This repository contains demo code for a terraform deployment of [Moodle LMS](https://moodle.org/) on ECS Fargate using [Bitnami's Moodle container for docker](https://bitnami.com/stack/moodle).
 Although this repository contains components specifically for a deployment of Moodle, this template can be easily modified for alternate container-based projects using similar infrastructure.

-I used public templates as a boilerplate for this project and I am crediting each of my sources in my [[#Acknowledgements]] section.
+I used public templates as a boilerplate for this project and I am crediting each of my sources under the [Acknowledgments](#acknowledgements) section.

 ### Summary

 This project will deploy the following infrastructure:

 ![Cloud Architecture](https://github.com/seanpatterson97/moodle-on-aws/assets/60835724/fe02b8da-3ade-437e-942f-33e337b0312d)

 Containers are deployed across availability zones in a private subnet, each with EFS access to serve as a central filesystem for the 'moodledata' directory which is responsible for course data.
 A RDS instance running MariaDB is created with access to the private subnet group.
-Tasks within the private subnet can connect to external services through the NAT gateway, but external services can only connect to the service through CloudFront.
+Tasks within the private subnet can connect to external services through the NAT gateway.
+External services can only connect to the service through CloudFront.

 CloudFront is configured to redirect all incoming http connections to https before passing traffic to the application load balancer.
 The ALB is configured to only accept encrypted connections with a unique custom header generated during the deployment of CloudFront.
 Accepted connections will be passed off to the containers.

 By default, a subdomain of dev.{servicename}.your-domain-name.com is created in Route53 and attached to CloudFront.
 Certificates are generated in ACM for both CloudFront and the application load balancer.

 ### Dependencies
 Docker
 Terraform